Pöyry Oyj: Notice of change in ownership in compliance with Chapter 9, Section 10 of the Securities Market Act

 Notice of change in ownership in compliance with Chapter 9, Section 10 of the Securities Market Act

-Pöyry PLC ("Pöyry") has received on 12 December 2018 a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the holdings of Sand Grove Capital Management LLP in Pöyry's shares have exceeded the threshold of 5 percent as a results of share purchases concluded on 11 December 2018.
-After the share purchases, Sand Grove Capital Management LLP (through Sand Grove Opportunities Master Fund Ltd and Sand Grove Tactical Fund LP) owns indirectly 4,253,728 Pöyry shares.
+Pöyry PLC ("Pöyry") has received on 13 December 2018 a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the holdings of RWC Asset Management LLP in Pöyry's shares decreased below the threshold of 5 percent as a result of a share disposal concluded on 11 December 2018.
+After the share disposal, RWC Asset Management LLP owns indirectly 1,500,000 Pöyry shares.

 Pöyry has a total of 61,952,801 shares.
 Each share entitles its holder to one (1) vote.